Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 - check that dropdown navigation responds appropriately to hover, unhover and click
 - check that other link buttons respond appropriately to hover, unhover and click
 - confirm all links work
-- confirm that form alerts user if send is pressed without typing information in field
+- confirm that form alerts user if send button is pressed without typing information in field
-- confirm that successful send launches messagesent page
+- confirm that successful send launches message sent page

 **About page**
 - Check that page opens in common browsers